 On arrival students will receive a keycard which opens their room and external doors.
 Please keep your keycard in the plastic case provided as this will prevent it from becoming scratched or de-activated.
 For security reasons, please do not leave your room door open when you are not in your room.
+College is not responsible for any losses from your room.

-Each room contains a bed and mattress protector, pillow, desk, desk chair, desk lamp, bookcase, wardrobe, fan, heater, bedside table, garbage bin, and a box for recycling paper.
+Each room contains a bed and mattress protector, pillow, desk, desk chair, desk lamp, bookcase, wardrobe, ten wooden clothes hangers, fan, heater, bedside table, garbage bin, and a box for recycling paper.
 College also supplies a blind for your window and picture hooks or fittings to hang pictures.
 Sheets are provided and laundered weekly by the College.